blanktphan/learning-journey/technical-skills/01-programming/01-introduction-to-programming/01-what-are-programs-and-languages.md

 Upon completion of this topic, you will be able to:

-- **Define** "computer program" and "programming language" in technical terms
+- Define "computer program" and "programming language" in technical terms
-- **Explain** the relationship and roles of algorithms, source code, and machine code
+- Explain the relationship and roles of algorithms, source code, and machine code
-- **Differentiate** between and describe the characteristics of high-level and low-level languages
+- Differentiate between and describe the characteristics of high-level and low-level languages
-- **Compare** the working processes of compilers and interpreters
+- Compare the working processes of compilers and interpreters
-- **Analyze** the trade-offs between different programming approaches and language choices
+- Analyze the trade-offs between different programming approaches and language choices

 ---

 ## Introduction: The Heart of Computer Science

-The essence of computer science lies in transforming **human intentions** into **machine operations**.
+The essence of computer science lies in transforming human intentions into machine operations.
 This fundamental process bridges the gap between abstract human thinking and concrete computational execution through sophisticated translation mechanisms.

 Every piece of software you interact with—from mobile apps to web browsers, from operating systems to video games—represents this remarkable transformation from human creativity and logic into precise machine instructions that hardware can execute.

-**The Central Challenge:**
+The Central Challenge:
 How do we communicate complex ideas, business logic, and creative solutions to machines that only understand binary patterns of electrical signals?

-**The Solution:**
+The Solution:
 A layered system of abstraction that allows humans to express ideas in increasingly machine-friendly forms while maintaining human comprehensibility throughout the development process.

 ---